allegro/ralph_pricing/doc/api.rst

     "overwrite: "no|values_only|delete_all_previous",
     "usages": [
         {
-            "service": "<service name or id>",
+            "service": "<service name or uid or id>", "pricing_object": "<pricing_object_name>",
-            "pricing_object": "<pricing_object_name>",
             "usages": [
                 {